 Amazon’s complex avenues of logistics are clearly changing the retail space, but they are equally as impactful on the world of logistics.
 The expertise has brought many new and valuable ways for brands to view their shipping and logistical processes.
 Amazon is exploring the option of offering logistical services similar to DHL, UPS, and FedEx.

 Using data to understand strengths and limitations is now a must to run a successful business.
-FarEye provides sustainable, configurable, and predictive tools, like FarEye’s Intelligent Delivery Visibility solution, giving brands access to immediate insights they need to maximize the efficacy of their logistics process.
+FarEye provides sustainable, configurable, and predictive tools, giving brands access to immediate insights they need to maximize the efficacy of their logistics process.
 These tools not only benefit the bottom line but also satisfy consumer expectations.
 Using tools that capture data and provide real-time visibility into all aspects of the logistics process is the best way to streamline logistical operations.
 See how FarEye can assist your business in Predictive Visibility.